 Amazon Brand Story Feature

 The carousel-like feature is another way to show off your brand’s personality, build trust with your customers and guide them into making a purchase.
+(It’s also your ticket to help you get access to Premium A+ Content for free!)

 What are Amazon Brand Stories?